xpmethod-workshops/dh-core/README.md

 - If you have to do something more than ~~once~~ a hundred times,<sup>†</sup>
   automate.
 - Divide big problems into small, modular components.
+- Bootstrap and time well spent.<sup>‡</sup>
 - Get help and help others.

 <sub>† Because you need to understand what you are automating well.</sub>
+<sub>‡</sub>This means investing time into skills that scale with your
+experience and lead to more advanced applications.

 ## Cornerstones for DH